 p- Tomato plants wilting:

 Tomato plant wilting is a common tomato problem.
-It may cause due to transplanting stress, temperature fluctuation, overwatering or lack of watering and other pathogenic problems.
+It may cause due to transplanting stress, temperature fluctuation, overwatering or lack of watering, and other pathogenic problems.

 q- Applying herbicide: